Dairy processing plant closes its doors, under investigation

 CHAMBERSBURG, Pa.
-(WHTM) — A major dairy processing plant in Franklin County has closed its doors, leaving more than 100 people without a job.
+(WHTM) — A dairy processing plant in Franklin County has closed its doors, leaving more than 100 people without jobs.

 Trickling Springs Creamery in Chambersburg is a community staple and in business for 18 years.

 “Their sandwiches are amazing.
-I love their ice cream,” said customer Michelle Fransen.
+I love their ice cream,” customer Michelle Fransen said.
 “I sat here one day and I sampled four or five different flavors because I was having such a hard time deciding.”

-Monday, the Pennsylvania Department of Labor and Industry was in town to help 106 employees effected.
+The Pennsylvania Department of Labor and Industry was in town Monday to help 106 employees effected.

-“Our rapid response team came in and set up some informational meetings to talk to the employees who were losing their jobs,” said Eileen Cipriani, Deputy Secretary for Workforce Development with the Pennsylvania Department of Labor and Industry.
+“Our rapid response team came in and set up some informational meetings to talk to the employees who were losing their jobs,” said Eileen Cipriani, the deputy secretary for workforce development.

 Currently, 53 people have come in for help getting either retrained or moving on to a similar job.

-According to the Pennsylvania Department of Banking and Securities, an administrative hearing was held in July, but there’s no judgment yet.
+An administrative hearing was held in July, but there has been no judgment.

 “My heart goes out to all the people that have worked so hard for the company, to build it and grow it, and then to have the rug pulled out from under everybody’s feet,” Fransen said.